 Clothing and equipment wear out.
 And like cars, bikes require ongoing maintenance and care.
 Depending on your investments, you can expect to pay $30 to more than $100 per year for ongoing maintenance.
-Though not insignificant, this is probably much less than you’d pay for car insurance and new parts.
+Though not insignificant, that’s probably much less than you’d pay for insurance and new parts for a car.

 1. Brake Pads

 The rate of wear on your brake pads depends on how much you ride, how many hills you encounter, and how aggressively you accelerate and stop.
 Pads can wear out in as little as two months or last for several years.
 The little notches in each pad indicate its condition – when they become difficult to discern, it’s time to replace the pad.
 The cost ranges from $10 to $50 per pad.